 Summerset Group have a quality assurance and risk management programme and an operational business plan.
-The business plan is specific to Summerset by the Dunes and describes specific and measurable goals that are to be regularly reviewed and updated.
+The business plan is specific to Summerset Boulcott and describes specific and measurable goals that are to be regularly reviewed and updated.
 There is a transition plan around the opening of the facility.

-Summerset Group have in place annual planning and comprehensive policies/procedures to provide rest home, hospital (medical and geriatric) and dementia level care.
+Summerset Group have in place annual planning and comprehensive policies/procedures to provide rest home and dementia level care.
 Senior managers across Summerset provide regular updates and reviews and develop policies and procedures.
 The newly built facility is appropriate for providing these services and meeting the needs of residents.

 The organisation provides documented job descriptions for all positions, which detail each position's responsibilities, accountabilities, and authorities.
 Organisational human resource policies are implemented for recruitment, selection, and appointment of staff.
-The organisation has an induction/orientation programme that is being implemented prior to occupancy across four weeks.
+All staff have been employed.
+The organisation has an induction/orientation programme that has commenced.
 Required staff competencies will also be completed at this time.

-There is a 2024 training plan developed to be implemented at Summerset by the Dunes.
+There is a 2024 training plan developed to be implemented at Summerset Boulcott.